top of page

 Don't SHAME Your Immigrant Ancestors for This

 Millions of immigrants have come to the United States throughout history in search of a better life.
 Many immigrants faced significant challenges upon arrival, including language barriers, discrimination, and economic hardship.
-As such, they may have taken handouts and we should not shame them for so doing.
+As such, they may have taken handouts, and we should not shame them for doing so.

-Welfare, as we think of it today, didn’t exist for our ancestors.
+As we think of it today, welfare didn’t exist for our ancestors.
 But other assistance was available.

 Immigrant aid societies and charitable organizations, including the YMCA, YWCA, Hebrew Immigrant Aid Society, and Salvation Army, had representatives on Ellis Island.
 They helped new arrivals with funds, employment, living arrangements, transportation, education, etc.

-Such groups continued the assistance from offices in cities across the country.
+Such groups continued to receive assistance from offices in cities across the country.

 The Legal Aid Society, for example, began in 1876 in New York City as Der Deutscher Rechts-Schutz Verein (The German Legal Aid Society) to represent Germans against their employers’ corrupt labor practices.